tripti-inlayers/flowiq/README.md

 This project was built as part of a hackathon submission.

-This project was built as part of a hackathon submission.

 | Name | GitHub |
 |------|--------|
 | Tripti Patel | [tripti-inlayers](https://github.com/tripti-inlayers) |